-- if the employee earns equivalent to or less than the threshold amount set by the Minister of Labour and Employment in terms of section 6(3) of the Basic Condition of Employment Act (BCEA) R254 371.67 as of 1 April 2024 - the employee may elect to refer the matter to the CCMA for arbitration or to refer the matter to the Labour Court for adjudication.
-Alternatively, the employee has the right to approach the Labour Court. - if the employee earns above BCEA threshold, the employee matter may be referred to the Labour Court for adjudication.
+- If the employee earns equivalent to or less than the threshold amount set by the Minister of Labour and Employment in terms of section 6(3) of the Basic Condition of Employment Act (BCEA) the employee may elect to refer the matter to the CCMA for arbitration or to refer the matter to the Labour Court for adjudication.
+Alternatively, the employee has the right to approach the Labour Court. - If the employee earns above the BCEA threshold, the employee matter may be referred to the Labour Court for adjudication.
 However, the parties may agree in writing to have the matter arbitrated by the CCMA.